soitun/BotBrowser/CLI_FLAGS.md

 ```

 ### UDP over SOCKS5 (ENT Tier3)
-ENT Tier3 adds automatic SOCKS5 UDP ASSOCIATE support with no extra flag required.
+ENT Tier3 adds built-in SOCKS5 UDP ASSOCIATE support with no extra flag required.
 When the proxy supports UDP, BotBrowser will tunnel QUIC traffic and STUN probes over the proxy to harden proxy checks.

 ```bash
 # UDP (QUIC/STUN) auto-tunneled when the SOCKS5 proxy supports UDP associate